by Alice A. McCarthy, MBA

 Prior to Procedure

-The adenoids will be surgically removed through the mouth.
-A scalpel or another type of tool will be used to remove the adenoid tissue.
+The adenoids will be removed through the mouth or nose.
+A scalpel or other tool removes the adenoids.
 An electrical current can also be used.
-Sometimes, the adenoids are removed through the nose.
-Gauze packs will be placed at the site of the procedure to prevent bleeding.
+Gauze packs will be placed at the site of the prevent bleeding.

 Radiofrequency ablation is a type of procedure that uses heat to destroy tissue.
-It may be used to reduce the volume and size of the adenoids.
+It can decrease the volume and size of the adenoids.
 This method often has less bleeding.
 It also seems to cause less pain.

-You will be monitored in a recovery room until the anesthesia wears off.
+You will be watched in a recovery room until the anesthesia wears off.

 Less than 45 minutes

-It may be possible to leave on the same day as the procedure.
-Your doctor may choose to keep you overnight if there are complications.
+Sometimes, you can leave on the same day.
+Your doctor may choose to keep you overnight if there are problems.